Knowing whether your issue is a complaint or service request can help us to take the right kind of action to assist you.

 If you are not happy with the service we have provided, you can make a complaint.

 Understanding where we have not met your expectations will help us address the issue and improve the services we offer.

 We always try to resolve the issue as quickly as possible.
 We’ll confirm that we’ve received your complaint within 5 business days, and if we haven’t resolved it within 28 business days, we will contact you to update you on our progress.

-If you would like to know more about the complaints process you can read our Complaints Handling Policy (PDF 331 KB).
+If you would like to know more about the complaints process you can read our Complaints Handling Policy (DOCX 331 KB).

 Need more options?